What does “perverse” or “pervert” actually mean?

 When is perversion pathological?

-If you search for a medical meaning for “perverse” or “pervert”, you will almost exclusively come across highly antiquated definitions.1 According to these, any sexual practice apart from vaginal intercourse between a man and a woman is perverse.
-However, “perversion” or being perverted still does not exist as a concept of illness.
+If you look for a medical definition of “perverse,” you will mostly encounter highly outdated descriptions.1 According to these definitions, any sexual practice other than vaginal intercourse between a woman and a man is considered perverse.
+However, “perversion” or being perverse is not recognized as a medical condition to this day.

-Inhumane crimes and sex offenders are often referred to as “perversion” in the media.
-Pathologically, we speak of perverted people as soon as someone tortures themselves or others.
-However, this does not mean that the person concerned suffers from the stigmatization of their behaviour.
-It actually means that his or her inclination causes suffering.
-This is the case, for example, when a behavior becomes an addiction.
-In contrast, the more harmless term “perversity” refers more to a vice.
+When reporting on inhumane crimes and sexual offenders, the term “perversion” is often used.
+Pathologically, people are referred to as perverse when they cause suffering to themselves or others.
+This does not mean that the person suffers from the stigmatization of their behavior, but rather that their inclinations cause actual harm.
+This is the case, for example, when a behavior becomes an addiction.2 In contrast, the milder term “perversity” refers more to a vice.

 What to bear in mind when using the term

-The term pervert is used with caution, especially in the BDSM scene.
-Being a pervert has negative connotations for the majority and quickly leads to kinkshaming.
+The term pervert is used with caution, especially in the BDSM community.
+Being a pervert has negative connotations for the majority and quickly leads to kink-shaming.
 There are certainly people who enjoy breaking the taboos of others.
 They enjoy being called perverted with a certain smugness.
 Or use it humorously and hyperbolically.